 Without foundations in either branding or architecture, design decisions are subjective, personal and ultimately flawed.

 “The beautiful rests on the foundations of the necessary” Ralph Waldo Emmerson, Lecturer and Poet.

 The added benefit of solid foundations in branding is the ability to stay focused on the vision.
 Informed conclusions and decisions can be made without the distraction of creative pyrotechnics.
 It allows large stakeholder groups, prevalent in large corporate structures, to act as a focused, decisive and effective entity, devoid of subjective banana skins, personal preferences and box ticking conformity.
 This in turn, if you’re working with a good consultancy, delivers great work.

-The most vital part of branding is usually the bit you pay least attention to.
+The most vital part of branding is usually the bit you pay the least attention to.
 Unseen and sitting quietly but stoically behind the scenes, it can be a bit boring, a bit grey and doesn’t look up to much in isolation.
-However, combine it with insight driven and informed building blocks in an imaginative and flexible way, determined by your foundations and you can create magic.
+However, combine it with insight-driven and informed building blocks in an imaginative and flexible way, determined by your foundations and you can create magic.

 “Without a solid foundation, you’ll have trouble creating anything of value.”
 Erika Oppenheimer, Life Coach.